Seminar in Immunology

 participation, initiative, professionalism and improvement

 Students are expected to attend each class session.
 All four components of PIPI will factor into the final PIPI score.
-For example, a student who participates in class discussions, yet demonstrates unprofessional behavior or produces unprofessional assignments (late, sloppy, full of typos, didn’t follow instructions) will receive a poor PIPI grade.
+For example, a student who participates in class discussions, yet demonstrates unprofessional behavior or produces unprofessional assignments (late, sloppy, full of typos, didn’t follow instructions) will receive a lower PIPI grade.

 Homework Assignments